jhha85/enhancements/keps/sig-node/20190129-hugepages.md

 huge pages from the containers in the pod spec then sets the aggregated limits of huge pages on the pod level cgroup directly.

-The `Hugepage Manager` will be introduced to support container isolation of huge pages. `Hugepage Manager` is a small component in Kubelet responsible for setting the limits of huge pages on container level cgroup.
+The `Hugepage Handler` will be introduced to support container isolation of huge pages. `Hugepage Handler` is a small component in Kubelet responsible for setting the limits of huge pages on container level cgroup.
-The `Hugepage Manager` utilizes `UpdateContainerResources` RPC of CRI to set the limits.
-When the new container which requests huge pages is admitting, the function `AddContainer` of `Hugepage Manager` will be called by `PreStartContainer` of `internalContainerLifecycle` where the CPU Manager and the Topology Manager are called to handle `addContainer` and `removeContainer` events.
+The `Hugepage Handler` utilizes `UpdateContainerResources` RPC of CRI to set the limits.
+When the new container which requests huge pages is admitting, the function `AddContainer` of `Hugepage Handler` will be called by `PreStartContainer` of `internalContainerLifecycle` where the CPU Manager and the Topology Manager are called to handle `addContainer` and `removeContainer` events.